Online Learnability of Chain-of-Thought Verifiers: Soundness and Completeness Trade-offs: Overview of Results

+We will be interested in analyzing the trade-off between soundness and completeness mistakes in chain-of-thought verification when the learner is allowed to make a small number of soundness mistakes, $k \in \N$.
+Specifically, the learner's objective is to minimize the number of overall mistakes subject to adhering to the soundness mistake budget, $k$.
+As motivation, we observe that even with $k=1$, the verifier class used to show the $\Omega(|H|)$ lower bound in \Cref{prop:compressed} can now be learned with no more than $1$ mistake overall.

+We now introduce a new variant of the familiar notion of mistake trees from online learning (\emph{cf.} Appendix \ref{app:mistake-tree} for relevant background).
+Our definitions are inspired by those in online learning with abstensions \citep{sayedi2010trading,zhang2016extended}.\looseness-1

-\paragraph{Mistake tree.} A mistake tree is a rooted binary tree, where each internal node corresponds to examples in some domain set $X$ and each edge corresponds to a label in a a set $Y$ (for example in binary classification $Y = \{-1, 1\}$ and in multiclass classification $Y = [L]$), such that the outgoing edges from a single node have different labels.
-We say that a mistake tree is \emph{shattered} by a hypotheis class $H$ if for any root-to-leaf path that traverses internal nodes $x_1, x_2, \dots, x_d$ there exists a hypothesis $h \in H$ such that the label of edge $(x_i, x_{i+1})$ is $h(x_i)$ for all $i \leq d$.
+\paragraph{Soundness-Completeness (SC)-mistake tree.} An SC-mistake tree is a rooted binary tree, where internal nodes are examples in $X \times \Sigma^{\leq L}$.
+Every internal node, $z$, has exactly two children: $z_s$ and $z_c$.
+There are two types of edges: $(z,z_s)$ is a straight edge labeled $\no$ and $(z,z_c)$ is a curvy edge labeled $\yes$.
+We say that an SC mistake tree is \emph{shattered} by a hypothesis class $H$ if for any root-to-leaf path that traverses nodes $z_1, z_2, z_3, \dots, z_d$ there exists a hypothesis $h \in H$ such that the label of edge $(z_i, z_{i+1})$ is $h(z_i)$ for all $i \leq d$.

-Intuitively, a mistake tree describes the strategy of an adversary against a deterministic learning algorithm.
-Internal nodes correspond to the examples that the adversary will present to the learner starting from the root.
-The pair of outgoing edges corresponds to the adversary's ability to induce a mistake no matter what the learner predicts.
-For example, if $Y = \{-1, 1\}$ and the learner predicts $-1$, the adversary can reveal label $+1$ and follow the corresponding downward edge to the next example.
-Therefore, the interaction between learner and adversary corresponds to a root-to-leaf path and shattering ensures that the sequence of examples presented to the learner is realizable by the hypothesis class $H$.

-The Littlestone dimension captures the intuition that the more complex a hypothesis class is, the deeper the mistake trees it should be able to shatter.

-\begin{definition}[Littlestone dimension] The Littlestone dimension of a hypothesis class $H$, denoted as $\ldim(H)$, is the maximum integer $d$ such that there exists a complete mistake tree of depth $d$ that is shattered by $H$. \end{definition}

-With the preceding understanding of a shattered mistake tree, it immediately follows that the Littlestone dimension lower bounds the number of mistakes of any deterministic learning algorithm. \citet{littlestone1988learning} showed that there exists an online learning algorithm, the Standard Optimal Algorithm (SOA), that achieves this lower bound.
-These two results completely characterize the optimal mistake bounds in online classification.
-Later, \citet{daniely2011multiclass} extended these results to online multiclass classification.
+\begin{definition} We say that an SC mistake tree is $(k, m)$-difficult if every root-to-leaf path that has at most $k$ straight edges is of length at least $m$. \end{definition} For example, \Cref{fig:sctree} shows a construction of an SC-mistake tree that is $(0, 2)$- and $(1, 1)$-difficult.